Seafood at Swan Oyster Depot

 Cioppino’s

-There’s nothing better than a bowl of Cioppino with a stunning waterfront view of San Francisco Bay.
-Today’s the day to indulge in a seafood extravaganza!
+There’s nothing better than a bowl of cioppino with a stunning waterfront view of San Francisco Bay.
 Cioppino’s signature dish consists of Dungeness crab legs, clams, mussels, snapper, calamari, and shrimp stewed in a savory tomato broth.
 Yes, their signature dish is so good they named their restaurant after it.
-What to eat: Cioppino, Clam Chowder.
+What to eat: cioppino, clam chowder.

 Eat at Cioppino's